asterisk/documentation/docs/Configuration/Channel-Drivers/SIP/Configuring-res_pjsip/Configuring-Outbound-Registrations.md

 The AMI and CLI provide ways for you to manually unregister if you want.
 The CLI provides the `pjsip send unregister <registration name>` command.
 AMI provides the `PJSIPUnregister` command to do the same thing.

-!!! note
+/// note
 After manually unregistering, the specified outbound registration will continue to reregister based on its last registration expiration.

-[//]: # (end-note)
+///

 Realtime
 ========